pdebruic/stripe-smalltalk/README.md

 #stripe-smalltalk

 Smalltalk implementation of the Stripe API.
 You need a free account from [Stripe](http://www.stripe.com) to get the API keys.
-Their API docs are very thorough and located [here](https://stripe.com/docs/api)
+Their API docs are very thorough and located [here](https://stripe.com/docs/api).
+I think you can access all aspects of their API from this package.
+Let me know if you find something that's not included and we can work to get it sorted out.

 ###SSL support